lucasalvatore/kentik-alerta-webhook/README.md

 # kentik-alerta-webhook
-custom webhook to send alerts from Kentik to Alerta
+Custom webhook to send alerts from Kentik to Alerta <b>